-Brockloch Rig wind farm will be located near the village of Brocklock in Dumfries and Galloway, Scotland.
-The project was consented in 2007.
+Brockloch Rig wind farm is located near the village of Brocklock in Dumfries and Galloway, Scotland.
+The project received consent in 2007.

 This will be an addition to the existing Brockloch Rig I windfarm (previously Windy Standard Windfarm) which was originally developed by RWE npower renewables and Fred.
 Olsen Renewables.